-As an Organization that provides health, prescription drug or administrative services to Part C Medicare Advantage (MA) or Part D Prescription Drug Plan (PDP) enrollees on behalf of Banner Medicare, the Organization is required to provide General Compliance and FWA training to its employees (including temporary employees and volunteers) and to the Organization's downstream entities within 90 days of contract with Banner Medicare, within 90 days of new employee hire and annually thereafter.
+As an organization that provides health, prescription drug or administrative services to the following: Part C Medicare Advantage (MA) or Part D Prescription Drug Plan (PDP) enrollees on behalf of BMA, as well as Medicaid enrollees on behalf of B-UHP, the Organization is required to provide General Compliance and FWA training to its employees (including temporary employees and volunteers) and to the Organization's downstream entities.
+This is to be conducted within 90 days of contract with BHP, and within 90 days of new employee hire, and then it is to be conducted on an annual basis.

-B - UHP/Banner Medicare has General Compliance and FWA training on our website.
+BHP has General Compliance and FWA training on our website.
 FDRs have an option to take our training or a comparable training.
-FDRs are required to complete this attestation and submit it to B - UHP/Banner Medicare indicating that the employees involved in the administration of Medicare Part C and D benefits have satisfied the training requirement.
+FDRs are required to complete the Compliance Attestation and submit it to BHP indicating that the employees involved in the administration of Medicare Part C and D benefits and/or Medicaid benefits have satisfied the training requirement.